 Pizza, cocktails, now a French patisserie?
 No, this isn't a food blog, but maybe this town just hit home a little after a few months of eating mostly Colombian food.
 I promise, this is the last food item in this Palomino travel guide, but I feel it has to be mentioned!

-There is one famous bakery called the “Bikini French Bakery Bar”, which again, is just down Carerra 6a.
+There is one famous bakery called the "Bikini French Bakery Bar", which again, is just down Carerra 6a.
+We would often head down to this bakery for a croissant on the way down to the beach.

 However, there is also another "hidden gem" bakery that I think deserves a mention too.
 While I couldn't even find the name, it's on the corner of Carerra 6a and the side street leading to Palomino Hostel (just opposite Barber offo on Google Maps).